 This is because the secondary regulator is continuously supplied by the primary regulator at 80 psi (5.5 bar).
 Moreover, reverse flow through the secondary regulator cannot occur.

 To avoid this circuit (Fig. 3) demonstrates how you can take a different approach by placing a quick exhaust valve between the secondary regulator and the end port of the cylinder.
-Pressure in the head-end, in this setup, exhausts through the quick exhaust, not the regulator’s vent port.
+The pressure in the head-end, in this setup, exhausts through the quick exhaust, not the regulator’s vent port.

 Thus, as during retraction of the cylinder, the quick exhaust shuttle shifts automatically to its exhaust port.
 This directs the 20 psi (1.4 bar) required into the head-end of the cylinder.